timKraeuter/timKraeuter.github.io/_posts/2024-03-18-rust-bpmn-analyzer.markdown

 2. **Understandability** of the found control-flow errors (clearly showing their cause).
 3. **Automatic quick-fixes** for the most common control-flow errors.

-The Analyzer is integrated into BPMN modeling tools like [bpmn.io](https://bpmn.io/) in our [demo](https://timkraeuter.com/bpmn-analyzer-js/) to provide instant feedback during modeling.
+The Analyzer can easily be integrated into BPMN modeling tools like [bpmn.io](https://bpmn.io/) as in our [demo](https://timkraeuter.com/bpmn-analyzer-js/) to provide instant feedback during modeling.
 In the screenshot above, one can see control-flow errors highlighted in red and quick-fix suggestions in green.

 To understand control-flow errors, the analyzer can visualize the possible execution that led to the error.